 "The acts are superlative...

 There are no duff linking sections or, worse, the woeful moral fables of Cirque du Soleil...

 CAST & CREATIVE TEAM

 With a company of over thirty performers from all over the world delivering a non-stop smorgasbord of more than thirty different circus skills, Cirque Berserk! is proud to be the biggest and most diverse circus show currently appearing in UK theatres.

 The Lucius Team

 The Lucius Team: Stunt Motorbikes from Brazil.
-The astonishing Lucius Team presents a petrol-fuelled hair-raiser: The motorcycle Globe of Death - live on stage for the first time in the UK.
+The astonishing Lucius Team presents a petrol-fuelled hair-raiser: The motorcycle Globe of Death.
 Hold your breath and raise the roof as the fearless bikers ride upside down in the globe at speeds of up to 60mph.
 The louder you cheer, the faster they go!